China Youth Development Foundation: Project Hope

 Project Hope is the flagship program of CYDF.
-Founded in 1989, the goal of the project is to ensure that children in rural communities today and in the future have the opportunity to go to school.
-By the end of 2005 Project Hope had raised over RMB 3 billion in donations, helped 2.897 million children from poverty-stricken rural families continue their schooling, built 12,559 Hope primary schools and 200 Internet Schools in poor remote regions, presented over 13,000 Hope library kits and 3,000 film library kits to over 10,000 village schools in remote areas, and trained over 30,000 village primary school teachers.
+Founded in 1989, the goal of the project is to improve primary school education in China's poorest regions.
+As of 2021, Project Hope has raised approximately 20 billion RMB in donations, supported more than 6 million students with financial aid, and built more than 20,000 primary schools.

 In addition, the foundation has set up a "Stars of Hope Award Fund" to support top-ranked Project Hope students in further studies and a "Hope Primary School Teacher-Training Fund" to allow teachers to sharpen their skills.

 Mother River Protection Project

 This project was created to help improve the ecological environment of China.
-Launched in 1999, the “Mother River Protection Project” aims to plant large numbers of trees near sources of the Yangtze River and the Yellow River and eventually in other environmentally threatened areas throughout the country.
+Launched in 1999, the "Mother River Protection Project" aims to plant large numbers of trees near sources of the Yangtze River and the Yellow River and eventually in other environmentally threatened areas throughout the country.
 The Project has raised donations of RMB 300 million and has undertaken 1,196 programs across China, planted 412,000 hectares of trees, and organized over 300 million youth volunteers to participate in planting trees and other environmental protection activities.

 Action Red Ribbon

-Launched in 2003, “Action Red Ribbon” attempts to increase HIV/AIDS awareness among Chinese youth to support the education of children in AIDS-affected areas.
-The program aims to construct 100 “Red Ribbon Clubs of Care” in areas of China, selected by the Chinese Ministry of Health.
+Launched in 2003, "Action Red Ribbon" attempts to increase HIV/AIDS awareness among Chinese youth to support the education of children in AIDS-affected areas.
+The program aims to construct 100 "Red Ribbon Clubs of Care" in areas of China, selected by the Chinese Ministry of Health.
 These clubs will educate rural populations, especially youth, on AIDS prevention.
 The goal is to increase awareness in these 100 areas to 70%.

 Chinese Ancient Poem Recital Program

-The “Chinese Ancient Poem Recital Project” is intended to foster an appreciation for China's traditional culture among youth.
+The "Chinese Ancient Poem Recital Project" is intended to foster an appreciation for China's traditional culture among youth.
 Over 4 million participants from different regions and provinces around China have participated in the program.